Caleb68864/Scope-Cap-Chart-Generator/README.md

 # Scope-Cap-Chart-Generator
-Python program for generating a chart to place inside of your scope caps
+Python program for generating range charts to place inside of your scope caps

 #### ToDo
- - Create GUI
+ * Add Functionality to GUI
+    * Select Columns - Back end code already done
+    * Save Config file from chart colors and ranges
+    * Load from Excel file
+    * Set Font Color
- - Export to PDF with dimensions
+ * Export to PDF with scope dimensions
- - Choose columns and data sent to grid